Maria Ayerdi-Kaplan, Executive Director

 Brian Dykes, Principal Engineer

-Brian Dykes, Principal Engineer of the TJPA, has worked for 43 years in construction and design of bridges, railroads, tunnels and port facilities.
-For 28 years prior to joining the TJPA, he was employed at a California-based engineering corporation and served as the Project Manager on many major projects throughout the state including the Second Level Roadway at Los Angeles International Airport, the Euclid Line Extension for the San Diego Light Rail, the BART Daly City Turnback and Colma Yard, the I-280 Southern Freeway Retrofit in San Francisco, the BART Extension from North Concord to Highway 4, the Cypress Freeway Replacement 7th Street Interchange, the Elevated Circulation Roadway at San Francisco International Airport, the I-80 Carquinez Suspension Bridge, and the Alameda Corridor Design/Build Rail Trench in Los Angeles.
+Brian Dykes has worked for 43 years in construction and design of bridges, railroads, tunnels and port facilities.
+Prior to joining the TJPA in 2007, he was employed for 28 years at a California-based engineering corporation and served as the Project Manager on many major projects throughout the state including the Second Level Roadway at Los Angeles International Airport, the Euclid Line Extension for the San Diego Light Rail, the BART Daly City Turnback and Colma Yard, the I-280 Southern Freeway Retrofit in San Francisco, the BART Extension from North Concord to Highway 4, the Cypress Freeway Replacement 7th Street Interchange, the Elevated Circulation Roadway at San Francisco International Airport, the I-80 Carquinez Suspension Bridge, and the Alameda Corridor Design/Build Rail Trench in Los Angeles.
 Mr. Dykes has also worked on the Reno ReTRAC Design/Build Trench and the Messina Straits Suspension Bridge between Italy and Sicily.

 Nila Gonzales, Chief of Staff